29 Apr 2005: Added highline comment

 fig 4.1 Control panel without AUC

-fig 5.1 IHKA Control untit
+fig 5.1 IHKA Control unit.

 fig 5.2 IHKA Control unit PCB

-Blower: The fan blower is located in front of the heaterbox.
-It's speed is controlled by the so called sword.
-The sword is located inbetween the evaperator and the control unit.
-Erratic fan behaviour is often caused by the sword.
+Blower: The fan blower is located in front of the heater core.
+It’s speed is controlled by the so called sword.

-fig. 6.1 "the sword"
+fig. 6.1 “the sword”.

 fig 6.2 sword PCB